datafibers-community/df_complete_guide/design_overview.md

 MongoDB --> DF_Service : Response Connect status updated
 {% endplantuml %}

-### Meta-data sync to repository.
+### Metadata Sync.
-DataFibers application does not involve into the metadata sync path directly, except launch the MongoDBSink connect and creating a Avro schema for the metadata.
+DataFibers application does not involve into the metadata sync path directly, except launching the MongoDBSink and creating a Avro schema for the metadata.

 {% plantuml %}
 activate Connect